 - Structure of a typical agreement

-- The dangers of poor drafting – the rules on court interpretation
+- The dangers of poor drafting – how the court might interpret your drafting

 Module 2 – User-friendly drafting

-- What does effective English legal drafting look like?
+- What does effective legal drafting look like?

 - Improving poor drafting

-Module 3 – Drafting from scratch and adapting a precedent
+Module 3 – Drafting from scratch using precedents

 - A four-stage approach to drafting when there is no template or precedent

 - Drafting key clauses